-Graduate students are strongly encouraged and supported in their efforts to identify and pursue funding opportunities that will supplement their living support from the Graduate School, advance their research goals and distinguish them in all career sectors.
-Doctoral students may combine financial support awarded upon admission with external funds as outlined in the Graduate School's external award policy.
+Graduate students are strongly encouraged and supported in their efforts to identify and pursue funding opportunities that will supplement their living support from the Graduate School, advance their research goals and distinguish them professionally.

 The following are significant funding competitions administered by the Graduate School and in partnership with other academic units at the University.